CGJennings/se3docs/docs/dm-overview.md

 #### Graphics apps

 For graphics editing, there are several commercial and free applications to choose from.
 Some free choices include [Krita](http://krita.org) and [GIMP](https://www.gimp.org/).
 Photoshop is a well-known commercial app.
+For [vector graphics](dm-res-image.md#vector-images), [Inkscape](https://inkscape.org/) is a free SVG editor.

 #### Font apps